 Discover is a tool to profile a target group against a set of descriptor variables.
-It will show you which of these descriptors best describe your group and compare these with other groups.

 For example, Discover will give you a profile of, say, those who prefer your brand and then compare that profile with the same for all the other brands.
-The profile (or descriptors) you use to compare the brands might be demographic, psychographic, behavioral or some combination of all these.
+The profile (or descriptors) you use to compare the brands might be demographic, psychographic, behavioral, or some combination of all these.

-How does discover work?
+How does Discover work?

 Discover works by performing a series of statistical tests on each descriptor, comparing the cell value for each group with the value for those, not in the group (the rest).
 These values are compared using Bayesian Statistics to calculate the probability that the group value is greater (or lower) than the rest values.